corda/corda/docs/source/node-administration.rst

 will be logged to the diagnostic log file, which is stored in the same location as other log files (``logs`` subdirectory by default).
 This is because Hibernate may log messages at WARN and ERROR that are handled internally by Corda and do not need operator attention.
 If they do, they will be logged by Corda itself in the main node log file.
-Also few other classes have the default log level set above ``INFO`` to prevent surplus logging.
+Also, several other classes have the default log level set above ``INFO`` to prevent surplus logging.

-It may be the case that you require to amend the log level of a particular subset of modules (e.g., if you'd like to take a closer look at hibernate activity).
+It may be the case that you need to amend the log level of a particular subset of modules (e.g., if you'd like to take a closer look at hibernate activity).
 So, for more bespoke logging configuration, the logger settings can be modified or completely overridden with a `Log4j2 <https://logging.apache.org/log4j/2.x>`_ configuration file assigned to the ``log4j.configurationFile`` system property.
-To extend the Corda default logging configuration, the `log4j.configurationFile`` property should list additional list ``log4j2.xml`` e.g.
+To extend the Corda default logging configuration, the `log4j.configurationFile`` property should list the default ``log4j2.xml`` file and the additional file with custom settings e.g.
 ``log4j.configurationFile=log4j2.xml,path_to_custom_config.xml``.
 Corda contains default log4j2 settings in the ``log4j2.xml`` embedded file.
-If ``log4j.configurationFile`` omits the default file then custom configuration replace the default Corda log4j2 setting entirely.
+If ``log4j.configurationFile`` omits the default file then custom configuration replaces the default Corda log4j2 settings entirely.

 The node is using log4j2 asynchronous logging by default (configured via log4j2 properties file in its resources) to ensure that log message flushing is not slowing down the actual processing.